Country rap: Prototypes

-The song "Rappin' Duke" (1985) is a parody of western film star John Wayne: "Two hundred punks, well, what you gonna do?/I got two six-shooters that'll see me through".
+The song "Rappin' Duke" (1985) is a parody of western film star John Wayne: "Two hundred punks, well, what you gonna do? / I got two six-shooters that'll see me through".
 The song also contains a reference to "Old Folks at Home" (1851).
-The genre-blending wasn't limited only to hip hop artists; country duo Bellamy Brothers released "Country Rap" (1987) with lyrics about soul food, church, turnip greens and black-eyed peas.
+The genre-blending was not limited only to hip-hop artists; country duo Bellamy Brothers released "Country Rap" (1987) with lyrics about soul food, church, turnip greens and black-eyed peas.

-UGK became pioneer of the hardcore Southern rap style that emerged after the success of the Geto Boys, which they started to call "country rap".
-At the end of "Let Me See It", Pimp C raps: "This ain't no muthafuckin' hip-hop records, these country rap tunes", originally a response to Northern hip hop artists who had criticized Southern rap for not being "real hip-hop".
-The name of the song Hay (1996) by Crucial Conflict is a reference to marijuana.
+UGK became pioneers of the hardcore Southern rap style that emerged after the success of the Geto Boys, which they started to call "country rap".
+At the end of "Let Me See It", Pimp C raps: "This ain't no muthafuckin' hip-hop records, these country rap tunes", originally a response to Northern hip-hop artists who had criticized Southern rap for not being "real hip-hop".
+The name of the song "Hay" (1996) by Crucial Conflict is a reference to marijuana.

 1998–present: Emergence

-Kid Rock's "Cowboy" reflects a cross-section of Kid Rock's country music, Southern rock and hip hop influences, even quoting a piano riff from the Doors song "L.A.
+Kid Rock's "Cowboy", released in 1999, reflects a cross-section of Kid Rock's country music, Southern rock and hip-hop influences, even quoting a piano riff from the Doors song "L.A.
 Woman".
 Kid Rock has described the song as a cross between Run DMC and Lynyrd Skynyrd.
 Kid Rock's former DJ, Uncle Kracker, was another pioneer of country rap in his solo career.

 In the early 2000s, producer Shannon "Fat Shan" Houchins and Bubba Sparxxx released Sparxxx's 2001 debut album Dark Days, Bright Nights as an independent release.
 The blend of country and trap caught the attention of producer Jimmy Iovine who re-released the album on Interscope.
 Houchins soon after created Average Joes Entertainment with Colt Ford.
 With songs like "No Trash in My Trailer" (2008) and "Drivin' Around Song" (2013), Ford has sold over one million albums.

+In 2003, UK artist Eminemmylou coined the term "hip hopry" and produced a "hip hopry" version of Eminem's "The Way I Am" and 50 Cent's "P.I.M.P." (subtitled "Limp Version"), adding banjo and country instrumentation to the rap hits as well as writing her own songs such as "When Gram Met Eminem" about "creating a brand new sound" on her country rap album Muthabanjo.
+A sole proponent of country rap in the UK at the time, Eminemmylou performed at the International Country Hip Hop Festival in New York in March 2006 alongside Rench and other US country rap bands at the venue Southpaw, Brooklyn.